Coronavirus: Apprenticeship Return, Retain and Result Scheme

 - your apprentice was furloughed

-- your apprentice has continued and completed their AppsNI or HLA apprenticeship programme
+- your apprentice has continued and completed their ApprenticeshipsNI (AppsNI) or Higher Level Apprenticeship (HLA) programme

 Further details of evidence requirements will be detailed in the application pack.